RenderKit/openvkl/doc/api.md

 type string of `"structuredSpherical"` to `vklNewVolume`.
 The grid dimensions and parameters are defined in terms of radial distance ($r$), inclination angle ($\theta$), and azimuthal angle ($\phi$), conforming with the ISO convention for spherical coordinate systems.
+Structured spherical volumes currently only support vertex-centered data.
 The coordinate system and parameters understood by structured spherical volumes are summarized below.

 ![Structured spherical volume coordinate system: radial distance ($r$), inclination angle ($\theta$), and azimuthal angle ($\phi$).][imgStructuredSphericalCoords]